 D. Cart Color: The Cart Color is the button color that appears in the buttons within the checkout processes.
 Try to avoid selecting faded colors in order to let your customers see the button clearly and encourage them to press the buttons until the end of the purchase.

-All your color (and icon) preferences will automatically be previewed in the right-hand side the dashboard as you change them.
+All your color (and icon) preferences will automatically be previewed in the right-hand side of the dashboard as you change them.

 For further inspiration on coloring, please have a look at this post that will give you some useful tips and ideas.